Opendigitalradio/ODR-DabMux/README.md

 ========

 ODR-DabMux is a *DAB (Digital Audio Broadcasting) multiplexer* compliant to ETSI EN 300 401.
-It is the continuation of the work started by which was developed by the Communications Research Center Canada on CRC-DabMux, and is now pursued in the
+It is the continuation of the work started by the Communications Research Center Canada on CRC-DabMux, and is now pursued in the [Opendigitalradio project](http://opendigitalradio.org).
-[Opendigitalradio project](http://opendigitalradio.org).

 ODR-DabMux is part of the ODR-mmbTools tool set.
 More information about the